Guseyn/ingesta/README.md

 Files in S3 can be huge, so the best approach would be streaming them.
 The logic of reading is in `src/reader/S3Reader.ts`.

 While we stream our `response.body`, on each `chunk` we call `parseJSONArrayStreamChunk` function.
-This is my custom parser, it's suited only for array of object (which can be nested).
+This is my custom parser, it's suited only for array of objects (which can be nested).

 Each `chunk` can be incomplete piece of JSON, so this function is quite smart to buffer pieces of JSON that can be parsed.